 - Parental benefits

-In addition to all of these lost rights, a felony conviction is a permanent stain on a person's record.
-Even if these are not necessary lost rights, he or she may find difficulty getting a lease, applying for a loan or filing official paperwork in any capacity.
+In addition to all of these lost rights, a felony conviction is a permanent stain on a person’s record.
+Even if these are not necessarily lost rights, he or she may find difficulty getting a lease, applying for a loan or filing official paperwork in any capacity.
+To learn more about the rights convicted felons lose, here’s a deeper look at employment rights and firearm rights.